 In order to meet these regulatory and moral obligations, all investigators and personnel involved in Human Subjects research must complete mandatory training through the Collaborative Institutional Training Initiative (CITI).

-Mandatory Training Course provided through CITI
+Mandatory Training Course provided by CITI

 Choose which course best fits your research.
 Both are equivalent: